 Of the two cameras under consideration, the Sony A7 III features a full frame sensor and the Sony HX400V a 1/2.3-inch sensor.
 The sensor area in the HX400V is 97 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 5.6.
 The sensor in the A7 III has a native 3:2 aspect ratio, while the one in the HX400V offers a 4:3 aspect.

 With 24MP, the A7 III offers a higher resolution than the HX400V (20.2MP), but the A7 III nevertheless has larger individual pixels (pixel pitch of 5.94μm versus 1.18μm for the HX400V) due to its larger sensor.
 Moreover, the A7 III is a much more recent model (by 4 years) than the HX400V, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the HX400V has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A7 III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 The Sony Alpha A7 III has a native sensitivity range from ISO 100 to ISO 51200, which can be extended to ISO 50-204800.
 The corresponding ISO settings for the Sony Cyber-shot DSC-HX400V are ISO 80 to ISO 3200, with the possibility to increase the ISO range to 80-12800.